 Now to assign the query parameters, go the API Paths page and select an Action for the path, such as GET.
 A window will pop up for you to assign the query parameters to this path action.

-Prototypes can get very realistic when business logic is applied.
+Prototypes can get very realistic when script or business logic is applied.
 When API requests are sent, pre and post request scripts can be configured to execute.
 This logic can be used for such actions as validation of input, checking if specific data is already in a collection, etc. The scripting is based on Apache Velocity, more info on the scripting can be found at https://velocity.apache.org/engine/2.3/user-guide.html#references

 For example, when a POST request is sent, the Pre Request Script is executed before the object is added to the collection.
 After the object is added to the collection, the Post Request script is executed.
 See the Examples select list provided to help you design script, click on an item in the select list, you can browser then copy/paste or click to insert script into the text area.